mcdexio/documents/en/internal-amm-funding-rate.md

 ## Funding payment

-The FundingRate is defined as a 8-hour interest rate.
+The `FundingRate` is defined as a 8-hour interest rate.
 User's payment depends on the holding time.

 ```
 FundingPayment: The collateral paid/received = FundingRate * IndexPrice * PositionSize * HoldPositionTimeSpan / 8hours
 ```

 Since the smart contract cannot actually be executed once per second, the contract will accumulate all values since the last on-chain state each time it is executed in a transaction.
-For example, the last recording time was LastFundingTime, then this accumulation interval is [LastFundingTime, block.time).
+For example, the last recording time was `LastFundingTime`, then this accumulation interval is [LastFundingTime, block.time).
 The value of current second is not accumulated, so the formula can support multiple transactions in a block.

 [![\sum_{i=x}^{y-1}{(1-\alpha)^n(a-v)+v}=\frac{((1-\alpha)^x-(1-\alpha)^y)(a-v)}{\alpha}+v(y-x)](asset/perpetual-funding-ema-sigma.gif)](https://www.codecogs.com/eqnedit.php?latex=\sum_{i=x}^{y-1}{(1-\alpha)^n(a-v)&plus;v}=\frac{((1-\alpha)^x-(1-\alpha)^y)(a-v)}{\alpha}&plus;v(y-x))